Barton Gellman: Global surveillance disclosure

 Gellman has spoken about the revelations in numerous broadcasts and public appearances.
 Among the most widely cited is an interview on NPR's Fresh Air with host Terry Gross.
 He spoke of the biblical roots of surveillance in a lecture at St. John's Church (the "church of the presidents") and participated in panel discussions at Princeton, Yale and Harvard.
 Gellman has twice debated former NSA and CIA Director Michael Hayden about the Snowden revelations, first at Duke University and then at American University.
 "The government tries to keep secrets and we try to find them out," Gellman said in the second debate.
 "There are tradeoffs."

 In February 2014, Gellman stated during an event at Georgetown University that due to legal concerns the full story about his contact with Snowden had not yet been revealed.
 "I don't rule out that there is legal exposure either criminally in an unlikely case or rather more likely civil compulsion," Gellman said.
 "Just because Edward Snowden has outted himself doesn't mean every part of my interaction or my reporting around these documents has been disclosed or I'd be willing to disclose any more of it."

+2020 Election Interference

+On September 23, 2020, Gellman published "The Election that Could Break America" in The Atlantic.
+Gellman predicted Donald Trump's plan to thwart certification of the election.